Barbaras Timeline

 1262 30th August Raddatz laborer

-• Moves next door to 537 Van Buren St., the other of the two buildings owned by Elizabeth F. Bradley.
-Henry and daughter, Josephine, lived with Bradley for over 20 years until Bradley's death in 1929.
+• Moves next door to 937 Van Buren St. (fmr 537), the other of the two buildings owned by Elizabeth F. Bradley.
+Henry and Josephine lived with Bradley for over 20 years until Bradley's death in 1929.

 1907 r.
 454 29th7 David Barbaras brewer